Making IT happen

 Ahhhh!
 The weekend is here and you are probably feeling pretty good right now.
 You’re on the way home and you just finished that software deal you have been working on for the past few months.

-You may be the contracting officer who negotiated the best deal that you could for your agency, or you may be the software rep that’s inching closer to your number for the quarter.
+You may be the contracting officer who negotiated the best deal that you could for your agency, or you may be the IT sales representative that’s inching closer to your number for the quarter.
 Either way, it feels good to finally close that purchase order out!

 Quick question for you: Was there money left on the table?